Skip to main content

 AliceClue GiverClue GiverBob1ChopMovedChopMovedChopMovedChopMovedAfter discarding the 1...BobChopChopMovedChopMovedChopMovedChopMoved

 • Trash Chop Moves are most commonly performed with a number 1 clue because it is likely that in the middle of a game, all of the 1's will be already played.
-But it could also be done with a number two 2 clue if all the 2's are already played / accounted for.
-Or, it could be done with a red clue if all of the red cards are already played / accounted for.
+But it can also be performed with a number 2 clue if all the 2's are already played or accounted for.
+Or, it can be performed with a red clue if all red cards are already played or accounted for.
 And so forth.

-• Strategy wise, the Trash Chop Move is used for two main reasons:
+• Strategically, the Trash Chop Move is used for two main reasons:

 1. Sometimes there are multiple critical cards in a row on chop and it falls to one player to save all of them.
-In this situation, a multiple-card Chop Move could be the only way to do it.
+In this situation, a multiple-card Chop Move can be the only way to save all of them.

-2. Some cards (e.g. a one-away-from-playable 3) are quite useful to the team, but "illegal" to touch directly (as touching them directly with a clue would imply that they are playable right now).
-If the game is going well, then it can be useful to "waste" a clue in order to have the card saved permanently.
+2. Some unplayable cards (e.g. a one-away-from-playable 3) are quite useful to the team, but are illegal to touch directly (as touching them directly would be a Play Clue on the unplayable card).
+If the game is going well, then it can be useful to "waste" a clue to save the card permanently.

 • Note that you are not allowed to Trash Chop Move a card that you can just clue directly with a Save Clue (unless there are multiple critical cards in a row on chop and you have no other choice).
 This is because having some positive information is always better than having the card be a mystery.